sjbylo/aba/README.md

   - User account with sudo configured (root access).
   - 50G disk space in your home directory.
 Much more space is required if Operators are intended to be installed.
   - Internet access from your bastion to download the container images and RPMs.
      - A "[partially disconnected environment](https://docs.openshift.com/container-platform/4.14/installing/disconnected_install/installing-mirroring-disconnected.html#mirroring-image-set-partial)" is supported.
-This means the bastion needs to have (temporary) Internet access to download the images and then it needs access to the private subnet to install OpenShift (this can then be fully disconnected).
+This means the bastion needs to have (temporary) Internet access to download the images and then it needs access to the private subnet to install OpenShift.
 See 'Connected mode' below.
      - Fully air-gapped or "[fully disconnected environment](https://docs.openshift.com/container-platform/4.14/installing/disconnected_install/installing-mirroring-disconnected.html#mirroring-image-set-full)" is also supported.
 See 'Disconnected mode' below.